 Whilst the Atico rooftop room (with its outdoor shower, huge terrace and panoramic views) is clearly at the top of the pecking order, our favourite remains the Mediterranean View with Terrace rooms.
 These are decent sized and you can watch the setting sun and changing colours of the sea from loungers on your terrace.

 Regardless of views, all rooms have simple unclutttered styling - even your TV/DVD is discreetly tucked away in a white portholed cabinet.
-Expect solid Scandinavian comfort - lots of white and blue, sometimes one panel wallpapered with intriguing leafy wallpaper (spot the little men), soft bedlinen, waffle bathrobes, powerful showers and local eco toiletries.
+Expect solid Scandinavian comfort - lots of white and blue, sometimes one panel wallpapered with intriguing leafy wallpaper (spot the little men), soft bedlinen, branded bathrobes, powerful showers and local eco toiletries.
 The Dux beds are superb and duvets will keep you warm in cooler months, air-conditioning will keep you chilled in summer.

 If you want more independence book the Port House Suite, a duplex building adjacent to the main hotel.
 It is set on 2 floors with a spiral staircase leading to the roof terrace where you can lounge and jump in your Jacuzzi.
 There's a sofabed in the lounge for kids.